Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 *******************************

 Structs and classes may also have references inside.
-And there is a necessity for the compiler to track them.
+And there is a necessity for the compiler to track these references.
 Because of that the compiler creates logical references for such types (named reference tags).

 A struct without reference fields and fields with references inside has 0 inner reference tags.
 A struct with single reference field has 1 reference tag.
 A struct with single field that contains N reference tags (N > 0) has N reference tags.

-It's more complicated with a struct that contain several reference fields and/or fields with references inside.
+It's more complicated with a struct that contains several reference fields and/or fields with references inside.
-There is a special notation in order to perform mapping of these references to struct's reference tags.
+There is a special notation in order to perform mapping of these references to the struct's reference tags.

-For reference fields it's possible to specify an expression in ``@()`` after a reference modifier.
+For reference fields it's possible to specify an expression in ``@()`` after the reference modifier.
 The expression should be constant and be of ``char8`` type.
-Allowed values are symbols in a range from ``a`` up to ``z`` that designate corresponding inner reference tags of the struct.
+Allowed values are characters in the range from ``a`` up to ``z`` that designate corresponding inner reference tags of the struct.
 This expression allows to associate a reference field with a reference tag of the struct.

 For non-reference fields it's possible to specify an expression in ``@()`` after the type of the field.
 The expression should be constant and be an array of ``char8`` elements.
-Allowed values are symbols in a range from ``a`` up to ``z`` that designate corresponding inner reference tags of the struct.
+Allowed values are characters in the range from ``a`` up to ``z`` that designate corresponding inner reference tags of the struct.
-This expression allows to associate inner reference tags of the type with reference tags of the struct.
+This expression allows to associate inner reference tags of the field type with reference tags of the struct.

-Eventually a struct will have a number of reference tags one more than maximum index of the specified tags.
+Eventually a struct will have the number of reference tags one more than maximum index of the specified tags.
 But skipping some reference tags isn't allowed.

-The way described above allows to specify mapping between struct fields and reference tags that are specified in the reference notation(s) of functions.
+The way described above allows to specify a mapping between struct fields and reference tags that are specified in the reference notation(s) of functions.
 Example:

 .. code-block:: u_spr